Tropical approach to Nagata's conjecture in positive characteristic: Abstract

 \section{Abstract}

 Suppose that there exists a hypersurface with the Newton polytope $\Delta$, which passes through a given set of subvarieties.
-Tropical geometry provides a tool for visualising {\it the subsets} of $\Delta$, ``influenced'' by these subvarieties.
+Using tropical geometry, we associate a subset of $\Delta$ to each of these subvarieties.
 We prove that a weighted sum of the volumes of these subsets estimates the volume of $\Delta$ from below.